sean-parent/notebook/better-code-class/02-types.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ### Safety

-- An object which represents an entity is _fully formed_.
+- An object which represents an entity is _fully-formed_, or _well-formed_
+- An object which does not represent an entity, but may be modified (i.e. through assignment) to establish a correspondence with an entity, or destroyed, is _partially-formed_.
-- An object which does not represent an entity is _partially formed_.
+- An object which does not represent an entity and cannot be safely modified to represent an entity, or destroyed, is _ill-formed_.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- Any operation which maintains the correspondence between an object and an entity it represents is _safe_
+- Any operation which preserves the correspondence between an object and an entity it represents is _safe_
 - An operation which loses the correspondence is _unsafe_
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- There are different categories of safety
+- There are different categories of safety:

-  - i.e. _memory safety_
+- _memory safety_
-    - Destroying the correspondence of unrelated objects to their respective entities by overlapping their representation
+  - A memory safe operation preserves the correspondence of unrelated objects to their respective entities.
+For example, writing through a deleted pointer is a not a memory safe operation as it may leave an unrelated object ill-formed.

+- _thread safety_
+ - A thread safe operation may be executed concurrently with other operations on the same object(s) without the possibility of a race condition (data or logical race) resulting an an object which is not full-formed.

+- _exception safety_
+ - An exception safe operation is one which after an exception any objects being operated on are in a _fully-formed_ state.
+C++ refers to this as the _strong exception guarantee_.
+ - An operation satisfying the _basic exception guarantee_ ensures that after an exception any objects being operated on are partially-formed.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
+- _operational safety_
-- An operation is _operationally safe_ if, when the operation preconditions are satisfied, the operation results in objects which are fully formed
+  - An operation is operationally safe if, when the operation preconditions are satisfied, the operation results in objects which are fully-formed
-- An operation is _operationally unsafe_ if, when the operation preconditions are satisfied, the operation may result in an object which is not fully formed
+  - An operation is operationally unsafe if, when the operation preconditions are satisfied, the operation may result in an object which is partially-formed
   - From here on, when referring to a _safe_ operation we mean _operationally safe_
 <!-- #endregion -->